Table of contents

 At Defacto, we can assess eligibility and approve or decline new customers in 27 seconds (on average).
 And this capability is available to any financial institution, including banks.

 At the wider industry level, lending providers must hold each other accountable.
-Why can’t we serve SMBs effectively?
+Why is small business lending so difficult?
 If the issues come from administrative or compliance costs, let’s work together to bring these down.

 Innovation in banking has been seen as too slow for too long.
 And while progress has been made for individual consumers, business banking is lagging.